joelgardner/Kiko-plus/_posts/2017-06-19-part3-setting-up-our-backend-continued.md

 /**
   Method deletes objects from datastore.
-  @param {string} catalog - Name of the type (or table) to be queried.
+  @param {string} collection - Name of the type (or table) to be queried.
   @param Object - Object whose key-value pairs represent the where-clause.
   @return {Object} - Results of the deletion.
 */
-export async function remove(catalog, predicate) : Object {
+export async function remove(collection : string, predicate : Object) : Object {
   try {
-    return await db.collection(catalog).deleteMany(predicate)
+    return await db.collection(collection).deleteMany(predicate)
   }
-  catch(e : Error) {
+  catch(e) {
-    console.log(`Error deleting from catalog ${catalog}:`, e)
+    console.log(`Error deleting from collection ${collection}:`, e)
     return e
   }
 }
 ```
 > Note that we're defining a `const url` to hold our Mongo server's URL.
 Eventually, we'll need to be more robust with this and use a proper configuration library.
 But for now, this is fine.

 Most methods are self explanatory.  `setupStorage` simply creates a connection to the Mongo server and returns the context if successful.
-Catalogs are strings that reference the document type we're dealing with.
+Collections are strings that reference the document-type we're dealing with: `User`s, `Room`s, `File`s, etc.

 We're using `async`/`await` here so that we can use a simple `try/catch` to handle any errors that popup when interacting with Mongo.
-For now we'll just log and return the `Error` object passed to the `catch`.
+For now we'll just log and rethrow the `Error` object passed to the `catch`.

 Let's not forget our tests!
 We'll write some simple tests in a new file, `__tests__/mongo-tests.js`: